Seagull (海鸥) 4B-1

 Red window to manually gauge film advancement (no automatic frame spacing, no frame counting mechanism).

-There are newer Seagull TLRs that have the usual modern provisions for those functions, but I like the older, mechanically simpler design.
-The Seagull is my newest camera and I put its first roll of film through it with no issues.
-The camera operates smoothly and the focus screen is bright and easy to use.
-It seems to be an excellent camera, I like it.
+Newer Seagulls have the usual modern provisions for those, but I appreciate mechanical simplicity.
+The Seagull’s first roll of film was a success and some results are shown here.
+The camera operates smoothly, the focus screen is nice and bright, and this seems to be an excellent camera.
+I like it.

 Style